s22442/pjatk-prg1-project1/README.md

 ## Example commands:

-- print the complete list of commands
+- print the complete list of commands:

 ```text
 help
 ```

-- print publication date of the loaded exchange rates
+- print publication date of the loaded exchange rates:

 ```bash
 date
 # 2021-03-03
 ```

-- print value of 1 EUR in USD
+- print value of 1 EUR in USD:

 ```bash
 eur to usd
 # 1.0000 EUR => 1.2102 USD
 ```

-- print value of 10 EUR in USD
+- print value of 10 EUR in USD:

 ```bash
 10 eur to usd
 # 10.0000 EUR => 12.1019 USD
 ```

-- print value of 10 EUR and 99 RUB in USD
+- print value of 10 EUR and 99 RUB in USD:

 ```bash
 10 eur 99 rub to usd
 # 10.0000 EUR + 99.0000 RUB => 13.4453 USD
 ```

-- print exchange rate table for the base currency of PLN and the target currencies of JPY, EUR, RUB, USD
+- print exchange rate table for the base currency of PLN and the target currencies of JPY, EUR, RUB, USD:

 ```bash
 table pln to jpy eur rub usd